abego/lab-perform/README.md

 of the "original" getMethod, and the number of "repeated" method calls.
 E.g. if the original `getMethod` is slower the benefits of memoization becomes even more convincing.
 So measuring the numbers in the real systems is essential.

-_(General remark regarding performance measurements: To get the durations the test cases are repeated 3 times, started individually from the IDE, and the lowest number is used.
-Results in "real world" may vary.)_

 ### Serialize Memoization Data